Pekka and Pätkä

-Pekka and Pätkä (Pekka ja Pätkä) is the name of several comedy films produced by Suomen Filmiteollisuus in the 1950s in Finland, based on the popular Finnish comic characters Pekka Puupää (played by Esa Pakarinen) and Pätkä (Masa Niemi), who can be said to be the Finnish version of Stan and Ollie.
+Pekka and Pätkä (Pekka ja Pätkä) is the name of several comedy films produced by Suomen Filmiteollisuus (SF) in the 1950s in Finland, based on the popular Finnish comic characters Pekka Puupää (played by Esa Pakarinen) and Pätkä (Masa Niemi), who can be said to be the Finnish version of Stan and Ollie.

 Production history

-SF film began production of the movies a year after the original cartoonist Ola Fogelberg passed away.
+Suomen Filmiteollisuus (SF) began production of the movies a year after the original cartoonist Ola Fogelberg passed away.
 While the first movie was directed by Ville Salminen, Armand Lohikoski would go on to direct 11 of the original films.
 Screenplays were written mostly by Reino Helismaa with Lohikoski also writing several.
-The final film of the series was directed by Aarne Tarkas, after Lohikoski was fired from SF film.
-The first movie's success was immediately apparent which is why the fist sequel, Pekka Puupää kesälaitumilla, was produced the very same year.
+The final film of the series was directed by Aarne Tarkas, after Lohikoski was fired from SF.
+The first movie's success was immediately apparent which is why the first sequel, Pekka Puupää kesälaitumilla, was produced the very same year.
 Multiple Pekka and Pätkä films would be produced in the same year, including three in 1955 and 1957 as well as two in 1958.